Ircama/osm-carto-tutorials/pages/36_tile-server-ubuntu.md

 <br />

-An additional description of the rendering process of OpenStreetMap can be found at [OSM architecture](../osm-rendering-process), including general components and tools, populating the PostGIS instance, converting the CartoCSS style sources to Mapnik XML and the Mapnik rendering process.
+An additional description of the rendering process of OpenStreetMap can be found at [OSM architecture](../osm-rendering-process).

-Even if different operating system versions have been tested, Ubuntu 16.4 is strongly suggested.
+Even if different operating system versions have been tested, for the installation Ubuntu 16.4 is strongly suggested.

 {% include_relative _includes/update-ubuntu.md %}